Skip to main content

 II.- Personal Income Tax

-• Finally, in some cases, power shared between both countries, both being able to tax the same income, but with the obligation for the taxpayer's country of residence to arbitrate measures to avoid double taxation.
-However, the Spanish-Finnish DCI provides, in certain cases relating to pensions, that it is up to the source country to take measures to avoid double taxation (article 21.3 CDI).
+• Finally, in some cases, shared power between both countries, with both being able to tax the same income, but with the obligation for the taxpayer's country of residence to take measures to avoid double taxation.
+However, the Spanish-Finnish DCI provides, in certain cases relating to pensions, that it is up to the source country to take measures to avoid double taxation (Article 21.3 CDI).

-Example : Taxpayer, tax resident in Spain, whose only income in 2020 is a pension from Finland, caused by having worked in a company in said country (Spain has the exclusive power to tax.
-The treatment in the Agreement is explained below).
-If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare related to the 2022 financial year, you would be obliged to submit a personal income tax declaration corresponding to 2022, since the payer of the Finnish pension is not obliged to make withholdings on account of Spanish personal income tax.
+Example : Taxpayer, tax resident in Spain, whose only income in 2020 is a pension from Finland, caused by having worked in a company in that country (Spain has the exclusive power to tax.
+The treatment in the Convention is explained below).
+If the pension exceeds the amount of 14,000 euros per year, taking into account the limits and conditions of the obligation to declare for the year 2022, he would be obliged to file a personal income tax return for 2022, since the payer of the Finnish pension is not obliged to make withholdings on account of Spanish personal income tax.

-Spanish-Finnish Agreement ( new Agreement of December 15, 2015 , with entry into force on 27 July 2018 which, regarding personal income tax, is applicable for the first time to the 2019 tax period; exceptionally, article 18 of the former 1967 Convention, relating to pensions due to previous employment in the private sector, will continue to apply during the periods 2019, 2020 and 2021 if the pension is subject to tax in Spain regardless of whether the regulations subsequently establishes its exemption)
+Spanish-Finnish Agreement ( new Agreement of December 15, 2015 , which came into force on July 27, 2018, which, as regards personal income tax, is applicable for the first time to the 2019 tax period; Exceptionally, Article 18 of the old 1967 Convention on pensions for previous employment in the private sector will continue to apply during the periods 2019, 2020 and 2021 if the pension is subject to taxation in Spain, regardless of whether domestic regulations subsequently establish its exemption)

-In a simplified manner, taking into account the provisions of the Agreement between Spain and Finland ( CDI ), the taxation for tax residents in Spain of the most commonly obtained income from Finnish source would be:
+In a simplified manner, taking into account the provisions of the Convention between Spain and Finland ( CDI ), the taxation for tax residents in Spain on income from Finnish sources most commonly obtained would be:

 Pensions:

-• Pension received due to dependent work provided to the State, a political subdivision, a local entity or one of its public entities (article 18.2 new CDI).
-Its treatment is:
+• Pension received by reason of dependent work provided to the State, a political subdivision, a local entity or one of its public entities (article 18.2 new CDI).
+Your treatment is:

-1. In general, these pensions would only be taxed in Finland.
+1. Generally, these pensions would only be taxed in Finland.
 In Spain they would be exempt, with progressive exemption.
-This means that, if the taxpayer were required to file a personal income tax return for obtaining other income, the amount of the exempt pension would be taken into account to calculate the tax applicable to the remaining income.
+This means that if the taxpayer is required to file a personal income tax return for other income, the amount of the exempt pension will be taken into account when calculating the tax applicable to the remaining income.

-• Pension received by reason of previous employment in the private sector , during the transitional period (article 18 old CDI, applicable to personal income tax tax periods 2019, 2020 and 2021 if the pension is subject to tax in Spain regardless of whether the internal regulations subsequently establish its exemption, in accordance with article 26.4 of the new CDI):
+• Pension received due to a previous job in the private sector , during the transitional period (old article 18 of the old CDI, applicable to the personal income tax periods 2019, 2020 and 2021 if the pension is subject to taxation in Spain regardless of whether internal regulations subsequently establish its exemption, in accordance with article 26.4 of the new CDI):

-These pensions will only be taxed in Spain.
+These pensions will only be subject to taxation in Spain.

-• Pension received due to previous employment in the private sector (article 17.1 new CDI, applicable to personal income tax tax periods 2022 and following ):
+• Pension received due to a previous job in the private sector (article 17.1 new CDI, applicable to the personal income tax periods 2022 and following ):

-In general, pensions due to previous employment will be taxable exclusively in Spain.
+In general, pensions based on previous employment will be taxable exclusively in Spain.

-• Pensions granted in accordance with the social security regulations of Finland or by reason of a public scheme established by Finland for social security purposes, or annuities originating in Finland (if contributions or payments associated with that income are deductible for tax purposes in Finland) a distinction must be made between:
+• granted under the social security regulations of Finland or under a public scheme established by Finland for social security purposes, or annuities from Finland (if contributions or payments associated with such income are tax deductible in Finland) must be distinguished between:

-1. Those that derive from previous employment in the private sector (article 17.2 CDI, applicable to personal income tax tax periods 2022 and following): They can be taxed in both Spain and Finland.
+1. Those that derive from previous employment in the private sector (article 17.2 CDI, applicable to the 2022 and subsequent IRPF tax periods): may be taxed in both Spain and Finland.
 In this case, it is not up to Spain to take measures to avoid double taxation, but Finland will allow a deduction for this purpose (article 21.3 new CDI).

-2. Those that derive from previous employment in the public sector (article 17.2, subject to the provisions of article 18.2 CDI): In general, these pensions would only be taxed in Finland.
+2. Those arising from previous employment in the public sector (Article 17.2, subject to the provisions of Article 18.2 CDI): In general, these pensions would only be taxed in Finland.
 In Spain they would be exempt, with progressive exemption.
-This means that, if the taxpayer were required to file a personal income tax return for obtaining other income, the amount of the exempt pension would be taken into account to calculate the tax applicable to the remaining income.
-However, if the beneficiary of the pension residing in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.
+This means that if the taxpayer is required to file a personal income tax return for other income, the amount of the exempt pension will be taken into account when calculating the tax applicable to the remaining income.
+However, if the beneficiary of the pension resident in Spain had Spanish nationality, the aforementioned pensions would only be taxed in Spain.

-Income from real estate property located in Finland can be taxed in both Spain and Finland.
-The resident taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
+Income from real estate located in Finland may be taxed in both Spain and Finland.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.

 Dividends (article 10 CDI):

-Finnish source dividends may be taxed in Spain in accordance with its domestic legislation.
-These dividends may also be taxed in Finland, the country in which the company paying the dividends resides, and in accordance with the legislation of that State, but with a maximum limit of 15% of the gross amount of the dividends.
-The resident taxpayer would have the right to apply in Spain the deduction for international double taxation in personal income tax, consisting of an amount equal to the tax paid in Finland up to that limit.
-However, this deduction cannot exceed the part of the tax, calculated before the deduction, corresponding to the income obtained in Finland.
+Dividends from Finnish sources may be taxed in Spain in accordance with its domestic legislation.
+These dividends may also be taxed in Finland, the country in which the company paying the dividends is resident, and in accordance with the laws of that State, but with a maximum limit of 15% of the gross amount of the dividends.
+The resident taxpayer would be entitled to apply in Spain in the personal income tax the deduction for international double taxation, consisting of an amount equal to the tax paid in Finland up to that limit.
+However, this deduction may not exceed the part of the tax, calculated before the deduction, corresponding to income obtained in Finland.

 Interest from Finland paid to a resident of Spain will be taxable exclusively in Spain.

-Remuneration of members of boards of directors of companies resident in Finland (article 15 CDI):
+Remuneration of members of boards of directors of companies resident in Finland (Article 15 ICC):

 They can be taxed in both Finland and Spain.
-The taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
+The taxpayer would be entitled to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.

 Capital gains:

-• Derived from real estate (article 13.1 CDI) : Gains obtained from the sale of real estate located in Finland may be subject to taxation in both Spain and Finland.
-In Spain, the taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
+• Derived from real estate (article 13.1 CDI) : Gains from the sale of real estate located in Finland may be taxed in both Spain and Finland.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax with respect to the tax paid in Finland.

-• Derived from movable property that belongs to a permanent establishment (article 13.2 CDI): Gains obtained from the disposal of movable property belonging to a permanent establishment that a company resident in Spain owns in Finland, including gains derived from the disposal of the permanent establishment, may be subject to taxation in both Finland and Spain.
-The resident taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
+• Derived from movable property belonging to a permanent establishment (article 13.2 CDI): Gains from the alienation of movable property belonging to a permanent establishment that a company resident in Spain owns in Finland, including gains from the alienation of the permanent establishment, may be taxed in both Finland and Spain.
+The resident taxpayer would be entitled to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.

-• Derived from shares or participations whose value comes from more than 50% of real estate located in Finland (article 13.4 CDI): Gains obtained from the sale can be taxed in both Spain and Finland.
-In Spain, the taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
-This section does not apply to gains arising from the disposal of shares in a company listed on a recognized stock market.
+• Derivatives of shares or participations the value of which is derived from more than 50% of real estate located in Finland (Article 13.4 CDI): Gains from the sale may be taxed in both Spain and Finland.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax with respect to the tax paid in Finland.
+This section does not apply to gains from the alienation of shares in a company listed on a recognised stock exchange.

-• Derived from shares or participations that grant the right to enjoy real estate located in Finland (article 13.5 CDI): Gains obtained from the sale can be taxed in both Spain and Finland.
-In Spain, the taxpayer would have the right to apply the deduction for international double taxation in personal income tax with respect to the tax paid in Finland.
+• Derived from shares or participations that grant the right to enjoy real estate located in Finland (Article 13.5 CDI): Gains from the sale may be taxed in both Spain and Finland.
+In Spain, the taxpayer would be entitled to apply the deduction for international double taxation in the personal income tax with respect to the tax paid in Finland.

-• Derived from other types of goods (article 13.6 CDI) : Gains derived from the sale of any other type of property can only be taxed in Spain.
+• Derived from other types of goods (article 13.6 CDI) : Gains from the sale of any other type of property may only be taxed in Spain.

-In addition to those mentioned above, the Agreement lists other types of income (business profits, income from work, artists and athletes, public functions, other income...), the treatment of which can be consulted in its text.
+In addition to those mentioned above, the Agreement lists other types of income (business profits, income from work, artists and athletes, public functions, other income, etc.), the treatment of which can be consulted in the text of the Agreement.

 • accounts in financial institutions located abroad